zephir-lang/zephir-docs/en/old/intro.rst

 A Taste of Zephir
 -----------------
-In the following examples, we’ll describe just enough of the details to understand what’s going on.
+In the following examples, we''ll describe just enough of the details to understand what''s going on.
 The goal is to give you a sense of what programming in Zephir is like.
-We’ll explore the *details* of the features in subsequent chapters.
+We''ll explore the *details* of the features in subsequent chapters.

 The following example is very simple; it implements a class and a method, with a small program that checks the types of an array.

-Let’s examine the code in detail, so we can begin to learn Zephir syntax.
+Let''s examine the code in detail, so we can begin to learn Zephir syntax.
 There are a lot of details in just a few lines of code!
-We’ll explain the general ideas here:
+We''ll explain the general ideas here:

 .. code-block:: zephir